-Related Post – Best Mountain Bikes of 2019
+Related Post – Best Mountain Bikes

 Buying a new bike is a really exciting time, but it’s important that you don’t get carried away and you still buy the right bike for you. – Yeah, from the outside, the process can look almost kind of intimidating, it can be quite complicated.
 There’s also applications and sizing to think about. – And you don’t want to waste your money.
 There’s a few ways of buying bikes nowadays, let’s start with the bike shop.

 Then the first most important thing is buying the right size bike.
 Even if a bike might be on sale, or it’s in the nicest paint colour in the shop.
 Make sure you find the bike that fits you.
 The mountain bike that caught my eye it’s a brand new Cannondale Habit.
 It’s all stealth, all black.
 I want it but the one in my local bike shop is ‘large’.
 So, first thing I would do is actually check the manufactures website.
 So most of those will have a really good guide on what size bike will fit you.
 Alternatively Amazon and other retailers usually list the dimensions of each size and you can work out your ideal bike size from there.

 You might need to seek help from an expert, or try the bike out and take it for demo.
 The numbers on your bike can tell you a lot about how that bikes going to fit.
 So, if you’re replacing a bike I would look at your old bike, look at the numbers on the website for its geometry then take note of that.
 It might be a bit smaller than you want, it might be a bit bigger than you want, but it’s going to give you a good idea of the numbers you’re going to want from a new bike.